-In one deck The Sun shows two figures with wings, a male and female, ascending to a mountaintop, where resides a walled garden, while above that garden the sun shines in a cloudless sky.
+In the Thoth Tarot deck The Sun shows two figures with wings, a male and female, ascending to a mountaintop, where resides a walled garden, while above that garden the sun shines in a cloudless sky.

 On the other hand, the Divine Lovers are of course the egoistic personality and the Higher Self.
 When the two are firmly joined and the aspirant has experienced the initiations depicted in Trumps 13-19, the aspirants personality has been permanently fused with the Higher Self, expanded to include aspects of personalities experienced in all previous incarnations, and infused with the blissful energy of unconditional love depicted in Trump 17, The Star.

-The Tarot teachings concerning the Last Judgement consider that apocryphal event to be the culmination of a lifetime’s spiritual practice, the doorway to liberation of the mind and enlightenment.
+The Tarot teachings concerning the Last Judgement consider that apocryphal event to be the culmination of lifetimes of spiritual practice, the doorway to liberation of the mind and enlightenment.